solanyn/head-pose-estimation/README.md

 # Head Pose Estimation

 An investigation of deep learning models to estimate head pose.
+Check `head_pose_estimation.ipynb` for the investigation.